M-arcus/cloudron-docs/docs/documentation/cli.md

 cloudron logs --app 52aae895-5b7d-4625-8d4c-52980248ac21 # using the app id (for bare/naked domains)
 ```

-You can pass `-f` to follow the logs.
+Pass the `-f` to follow the logs.
 Note that not all apps log to stdout/stderr.
 For this
 reason, you may need to look further in the file system for logs:

 ```